Part of our Databases MCP category.

 The Pinecone MCP server is the official tool for connecting AI coding agents to Pinecone, the managed vector database that pioneered serverless vector search.
 Instead of writing API calls to manage indexes and query embeddings, your agent can create indexes, upsert records, search across multiple indexes simultaneously, and rerank results — all through natural language.

-This is actually one of three Pinecone MCP servers.
+This is actually one of three Pinecone MCP integrations.
 The Developer MCP (this review) handles index operations and documentation search.
 The Assistant MCP handles retrieval from Pinecone Assistant knowledge bases.
-Pinecone has said they may eventually merge them, but for now, they serve different use cases.
+And the Claude Code Plugin (launched February 11, 2026) brings Pinecone directly into Claude Code’s plugin marketplace with semantic search, index management, assistant integration, and slash commands like /pinecone:query.
+Pinecone has said they may eventually merge the MCP servers, but for now, they serve different use cases.

 What It Does